COVID-19 has changed the world.

 A big example of that is Amazon where they cut down their affiliate commission for furniture and home improvement products from 8% to 3% and for grocery products to just 1%!

 Ouch if you are an Amazon affiliate used to making thousands per month.
 It will be tough to make that money now.
+Here’s a helpful guide on how to make money from Amazon.

 I’m an Amazon affiliate but fortunately, I don’t rely on their affiliate program to make my affiliate income every month but I do know tons of business owners who did.